 The Debate Over Which Language Came First

 Different groups highlight different languages as the earliest because the answer depends on the type of evidence used.
 Each claim reflects a specific interpretation of history rather than a definitive starting point.
+Much of the debate about the oldest language in the world exists because different criteria produce different answers.

 Claims Based on Written Evidence